 Safeguarding Your Information

-Before you even begin shopping, ensure that all devices you use are secure.
-Keep your operating system, browser, and any installed software up-to-date to protect against vulnerabilities that could be exploited by scammers.
-Use comprehensive security software that includes antivirus, anti-spyware, and firewall protections to ward off malicious attacks.
+Before you begin shopping, ensure that all devices you use are secure.
+Keep your operating system, browser, and any installed software up-to-date to protect against vulnerabilities.
+Use comprehensive security software that includes antivirus, anti-spyware, and firewall protections.

 Recognizing Common Scam Tactics